LATEST ARTICLE

 Introduction of inflammation

-Inflammation is a natural biological response of the body to harmful stimuli such as pathogens, damaged cells, or irritants.
-It is a protective mechanism of the immune system that aims to eliminate the cause of injury, clear out dead or damaged tissue, and initiate the healing process.
+Inflammation is a protective response intended to eliminate the initial cause of cell injury as well as necrotic cells and tissues resulting from the original insult.
+Inflammation (latin , inflamatio , to set on fire ) is a localized protective response elicited by injury or destruction of tissues, which serves to destroy, dilute both the injurious agent and the injured tissue.
 Inflammation can be acute, which develops rapidly and lasts for a short time, or chronic, which persists for longer periods and may lead to tissue damage.
 The process is characterized by classical signs such as redness, heat, swelling, pain, and loss of function, which result from increased blood flow and the movement of immune cells to the affected area.
 While inflammation is essential for defense and repair, uncontrolled or prolonged inflammation can contribute to various diseases, including arthritis, cardiovascular disorders, and autoimmune conditions.
 Body defense reaction- eliminate or limit the spread of injurious agent.
 Is a protective response.
 Inflammation is a local response of living mammalian tissues to injury due to any agent.

 Types of inflammation